hackolade/docs/Studio/GitHub.md

 # GitHub

-The information below applies to repositories on github.com as well as GitHub Enterprise Server.
+The information below applies to repositories on github.com as well as GitHub Enterprise Server, but only if you use the hub workflow features to [submit for review](<Submitforreview.md>) or [review change requests](<Reviewchangerequests.md>).

-&nbsp;

 ## Personal access tokens